spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-guidelines/private-api-was-extended.md

 template: concept-topic-template
 ---

 Modules have public and private APIs.
-More information you can get here - https://docs.spryker.com/docs/scos/dev/architecture/module-api/definition-of-module-api.html

-{% info_block infoBox "" %}
 While public API updates always support backward compatibility, private API updates can break backward compatibility.
 So, backward compatibility is not guaranteed in the private API.

-{% endinfo_block %}
+For more information about module APIs, see [Definition of Module API](/docs/scos/dev/architecture/module-api/definition-of-module-api.html).

-#### Example 1 of code that causes the upgradability error
+## Code that causes an upgradability error: Example 1

 For example, updating or reusing the private api for a form class can lead to breaking backward compatibility after Spryker update.